-1 AMI (Area Median Income) is \$82,200 for an individual and \$117,300 for a family of four in the Twin Cities Metro (HUD, 2022).
+1 AMI (Area Median Income) is \$87,000 for an individual and \$124,200 for a family of four in the Twin Cities Metro (HUD, 2023).
 HousingLink follows widely-accepted basic practices for analyzing housing affordability, which involve comparing rents to area median incomes provided every year by HUD.
-Their adjustments, tied closely to inflation, resulted in much higher income estimates this year and, thus, much higher thresholds for affordability.
 It is important to remember that an overall standard of "affordability" is a broad brush and individual families looking for housing can only evaluate the notion of "affordable" relative to their own circumstances.
 To learn more about how HousingLink calculates affordability by area median income, watch this video.
-To learn more about NOAH rental supply, watch this video.